paulmann/Windows-11-25H2-Update-Script/README.md

 ```
 Use these logs for auditing, troubleshooting download or installation failures.

-## 7. Error Handling
+## 8. Error Handling

 - The script throws descriptive errors if:
   - Not run as Administrator.
   - Execution policy blocks script.
   - OS build or UBR is unsupported.
+  - System already has Windows 11 25H2 or later.
   - Download fails after retries.
   - MSU signature is invalid.
   - WUSA exit code is non-zero.
 - Errors are written via `Write-Error` and the script exits with code 1.

-## 8. Contributing
+## 9. Contributing

 Contributions welcome!
 Please submit pull requests for:
 - Bug fixes